atheeralsufyani/BikeSales/README.md

 # BikeSales
 My first data analysis project!
-I worked on the Bike Sales dataset, to extract summed profit, total customers, customer genders, and age groups from each country throughout the years 2011-2016.
+I worked on the Bike Sales dataset, to extract sum profit, total customers, customer genders, and age groups from each country throughout the years 2011-2016.
     Using:
         •	Excel
         •	SQL
         •	Tableau

 The dataset consists of 18 columns showing the bike sales In USA, Canada, UK, Germany, France, and Australia.
 Data set: